qlrd/miniscript-presentation/main.typ

 ]

-= The issue
+= The issue @bip379

 =

-@bip379 states that, given a combination of spending conditions, it is still highly nontrivial to:
+Given a combination of spending conditions, it is challenging to:

 - find the most economical script to implement it;